Removing product, product-category from WooCommerce URLs

 Remove product-category base

-If you use the same permalink base (like "product") for different content types or remove it completely in built-in permalinks settings, WordPress will not be able detect the permalinks correctly.
+If you use the same permalink base (like "product") for different content types or remove it completely in built-in permalinks settings, WordPress will not be able to differentiate between different content types.

 Maciej BisFounder of Permalink Manager & WordPress Developer